eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 This is a Kotlin library, targeting JVM, that supports the [OpenId4VCI (draft 14)](https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html) protocol.
-In particular, the library focus on the wallet's role in the protocol
+In particular, the library focuses on the wallet's role in the protocol to:
+- Resolve credential issuer metadata
+- Resolve metadata of the authorization server protecting issuance services
+- Resolve a credential offer presented by an issuer service
+- Negotiate authorization of a credential issuance request
+- Submit a credential issuance request

 ## Disclaimer

-The released software is a initial development release version:
+The released software is an initial development release version:
 -  The initial development release is an early endeavor reflecting the efforts of a short timeboxed period, and by no means can be considered as the final product.
 -  The initial development release may be changed substantially over time, might introduce new features but also may change or remove existing ones, potentially breaking compatibility with your existing code.
 -  The initial development release is limited in functional scope.